zacharywhitley/unbbayes/unbbayes.prs.prm/plugins/unbbayes.prs.prm/README.txt

 or when you click "Plugins > Reload Plugins" menu.
 Check the graphical user interface for new icons or menu items.

+For inference, select a cell in the skeleton view and press the "compile" button.

 ATTENTION
 ------------------------------
 Some plugins use other plugins.
 In such case, you must install all dependencies too.

 This plugin particularly does not have dependencies to other plugins.

+THIS PLUGIN IS IN ALPHA STAGE.
+IT USES SQL SCRIPTS INSTEAD OF DATABASE, IT PERFORMS NON-LIFTED INFERENCE, AND INFERENCE RESULTS IN A BAYESIAN NETWORK CONTAINING ALL NODES CONNECTED TO THE QUERY NODE, INCLUDING D-SEPARATED AND BARREN NODES.

 AVALILABILITY
 ------------------------------